Olivier Dubuquoy

-Olivier Dubuquoy (born 1974) is a researcher and author.
+Olivier Dubuquoy (born 1974) is an academic and author.
 Known for his commitment against the pollution of the Mediterranean by red sludge and his fighting for an end to our dependency on fossil fuels responsible for global warming.

-University and Research
+University

 Olivier Dubuquoy obtained a Doctorate in Geography.
 He subsequently assumed the role of lecturer and researcher at Aix-Marseille University.

 In 2008-2009 he participated in a scientific expedition entitled La Planète Revisitée, a collaborative initiative organized by the Muséum national d'histoire naturelle in Paris and the Institut de recherche pour le développement (IRD).
 The expedition aimed to document threatened species within biodiversity hotspots in Mozambique and Madagascar.

 In 2009 he was selected for an artistic residency as part of the photographic project Salvador/Hambourg/Marseille: passé et présent de la mondialisation, which was jointly organized by the Goethe-Institut and Alliance française.

 In 2013, he is taking up a research position in the field of storytelling, cultural and creative industries and on cultural and scientific mediation at the University of Toulon.

 Between 2016 and 2019, he served as a member of the Centre Norbert Elias, an interdisciplinary research center.